swarakaka/inertia-bundle/docs/usage.md

 ## Making Inertia responses

-To make an Inertia response, inject the `Rompetomp\InertiaBundle\Architecture\InertiaInterface $inertia` typehint in your controller, and use the render function on that Service:
+To make an Inertia response, inject the `SwaraKaka\InertiaBundle\Architecture\InertiaInterface $inertia` typehint in your controller, and use the render function on that Service:

 ### Injecting the InertiaInterface in your controller class: